Slice of Hell

 For most people, its nearly impossible to resist being teleported when another Nightcrawler is trying to force them through the void.
 It requires a tremendous amount of brain power, and a remarkably seasoned telekinetic mind.
 I'm lucky to say, I have both of those.

 I might not be one of the good guys, but like hell am I going down like a common villain.
 I'm about to simply vanish to the safety of Callisto, but it occurs to me that my vendetta against Snow is more than just personal.
 If I don't get her, I'll never be safe from the eyes of the Militant.

 It hurts my head to resist, but I break free from the soldier who grabbed me and vanish.
 I reappear outside of the building, hovering in front of the windows.
 I use their momentary confusion to my advantage, and begin rapidly firing my Warmonger, shattering the glass to pieces.
 I aim for Snow, but a solider jumps in front of her, taking the hit.
 He shudders, but his nightsuit can handle the bullet.
 The soldiers activate their weapons, the Peacekeepers, pistols near identical to the Warmonger.
 They fire at me, but I dodge their bullets.
 I'm about to swoop in and bring the fight back to even level, but I'm unexpectedly grabbed from behind.

 I go to resist, but whoever's robust grip has me sends a strong pulse through my mind, making my brain feel like it's going to explode.
 I find my body being transported against my will, my last sight being of Snow holding a Peacekeeper of her own, but only one thought comes to mind.

 Aiyanna is going to fucking kill me.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, HomelyWrite a Review